Teddy34/gatsby-blog/blog/2019-09-14/index.md

 #### negate & friends

 `negate` is our fifth most imported Lodash function.
-This is a small surprise for something that dumb.
+This can look original for something that dumb.

 ```javascript
 import { flow, isEmpty, negate } from 'lodash/fp';